learn-co-curriculum/phase-1-how-the-web-works/README.md

 typing a URL into your browser, you (the client) are _requesting_ a web page.
 The server then receives the request, processes it, and sends a _response_ containing the client-side code for that webpage — HTML, JavaScript, and CSS files.
-Your browser receives that response and uses the client-side code to display the website.
+Your browser receives that response and uses the client-side code it contains to display the website.

 These are the fundamentals of the web.
 Browsers send requests and servers send